bnt2025/AngryGenesis/docs/IoT_Spec.md

 Field Name | Data Type | Description
 --- | --- | ---
-timestamp|String|Timestamp of the capture in the format of yyyy-MM-dd'T'HH:mm:ss.SSSZ type|String|IoT protocol.
+timestamp|String|Timestamp of the capture in the format of yyyy-MM-dd'T'HH:mm:ss.SSSZ protocol|String|IoT protocol.
 For ease I think it should be the name in all lowercase instead of a lookup table. tx_id|String|Transmitter ID of the remote device.
 The foramt of this will probably change between different protocols. rx_id|String|Receiver ID that the remote device was talking to. band|Integer|The RF band that the data was captured on.
 I guess we should have a lookup table that this references.